nathanborror/Play/README.md

 Easiest way to do this is to checkout: [https://github.com/rahims/SoCo](https://github.com/rahims/SoCo) and use the command line example.
 Run: `python sonoshell.py all list_ips` to find all the IPs.
 Then run `python sonoshell.py YOUR_SPEAKERS_IP_ADDRESS info` to determine the uid for each speaker.

-Now open the file PLSpeakersViewController.m and replace lines 51-53 with your speaker information.
+Now open the file PLNowPlayingViewController.m and replace lines 79-82 with your speaker information.
 Compile and you should be able to control the volume of your speakers.

 ## Current mock